-published every three years; agreed that the Explanatory document for ISPM 15 should be directly managed under the auspices of the Technical Panel on Forest Quarantine (TPFQ) [...]; agreed to continue with the present system of the production of explanatory documents with increased input from SC members and the relevant stewards identifying authors for these papers, with minimal Secretariat involvement.86.
+published every three years; agreed to continue with the present system of the production of explanatory documents with increased input from SC members and the relevant stewards identifying authors for these papers, with minimal Secretariat involvement86.

 Further detailed information and a list of current explanatory documents are contained in ANNEX 5.